openxpki/clca/README.md

 Run

-`$ clca initialize --startdate YYMMDDHHMMSS --enddate YYMMDDHHMMSS`
+`$ clca initialize --startdate DATESPEC --enddate DATESPEC`

 The script performes several sanity checks and refuses to overwrite an existing CA. If the CA certificates have been manually removed